-She was described as ‘mentally difficult’, a description that could apply to parts of my own life and maybe yours too?
-But, was she already mentally difficult or did she become that way because they wouldn’t return her children?
+She was reported to be ‘mentally difficult’; a description that could apply to me in various times of my own life.
+But was she already mentally difficult or did this state of mind develop because they wouldn’t return her children?

 I first read the phrase ‘mentally difficult’ on my grandfather’s 1924 Victorian State Ward Card only a few weeks ago.
 This was part of a description of his mother and perhaps a polite way for the describer to say, ‘I’m finding relations with this person challenging’.

 I like ‘mentally difficult’ better than the labels we slap on people these days.
 It places the onus back on the describer rather than the described.

 In Australia in 1924, my great-grandmother was in trouble because she was mentally difficult, a woman, pregnant, caring for many children, homeless and penniless.
 Add to that an abusive, alcoholic husband and there was no help for her.
 But the children wouldn’t be destitute.